alem-platform/sprint-sql/story04/salary-analysis/README.md

 1. Their `salary` is above their department's average `salary`
 2. They work in a department with above-average budget
 3. Their `salary` is higher than the company-wide average `salary`
+4. Order the results by salary in descending order

 ### Return these columns:
 - `first_name`